To supplement the official records of Congress, the Center for Legislative Archives maintains other materials in its holdings.

 - Isaac Bassett Manuscript Collection

-Oral history and research interviews add richness in detail and information to the textual records of Congress.
-Oral histories add to our understanding of Congress's patterns and traditions and our familiarity with Congressional heroes, triumphs, and failures.
-Interviews also provide entree to the many important but never documented decisions and actions taken throughout the legislative process.
-Through this combination of records and interviews, the Center's researchers can obtain the fullest and most detailed documentation of how the legislative process actually works.
+Oral history and research interviews compliment information available in the textual records of Congress.
+Oral histories add to our understanding of patterns and traditions in Congress and to our familiarity with Congressional heroes, triumphs, and failures.
+They also provide introductions to the decisions and actions taken throughout the legislative process that are rarely documented.

-On December 5, 1831 12-year-old Isaac Bassett was selected by Senator Daniel Webster as the second person ever to serve as a page in the United States Senate.
+On December 5, 1831 12-year-old Isaac Bassett was selected by Senator Daniel Webster as a page in the U.S. Senate.
+Bassett was the second page ever selected.
 In 1838 Bassett was promoted to messenger, and in 1861 he was administered the oath as assistant doorkeeper to the Senate, a post he held until his death in 1895.
 Having a position on the floor of the Senate allowed Bassett to witness the great debates leading up to the U.S. Civil War, Reconstruction and the Gilded Age.

 In preparation for writing a memoir of his experience working for the Senate, Bassett saved notes, anecdotes, newspaper clippings and personal observations.
 Although he never completed his memoir, his papers were preserved and eventually donated to the U.S. Senate.
 The Senate has transferred them to the Center for Legislative Archives, where they will be maintained and preserved as part of the U.S. Senate Collection.

-There are two finding aids for this collection and they are available on-line.
+There are two finding aids for this collection.
 One is a description of the collection with a subject index and the other is a name index: